Johnson & Johnson (JNJ) 2024 10-K Earnings Analysis

 The 10-K documents ambitious pipeline assets — CARVYKTI (CAR-T multiple myeloma), TECVAYLI (bispecific antibody), expanded TREMFYA indications — but clinical trial and regulatory timelines create binary risk.
 Whether the pipeline fills the STELARA void by FY2027 determines the growth trajectory.

-The 10-K warns: 'Manufacturing disruptions can occur for many reasons including regulatory action, production quality deviations or safety issues, labor disputes, labor shortages, site-specific incidents (such as fires), natural disasters, raw material shortages, lack of available inspectors.'
-With 64 facilities and thousands of suppliers, correlated disruption risk (e.g., a raw material shortage affecting multiple products) exists.
+The 10-K warns: the FY2024 10-K cites regulatory action, production-quality deviations, safety issues, and labor-related events as potential manufacturing-disruption sources With 64 facilities and thousands of suppliers, correlated disruption risk (e.g., a raw material shortage affecting multiple products) exists.

 Risk profile scores 64/100 (higher = safer).
 The STELARA patent cliff is the dominant near-term risk — the 10-K's own Risk Factors put this front and center.
-Biosimilar competition in 2025 will materially dent FY2025-26 revenue, and J&J's pipeline response (CARVYKTI ramp, TREMFYA expansion) is the critical offset.
+Per the FY2024 10-K Risk Factors, biosimilar competition in 2025 could materially affect FY2025-26 revenue, and J&J's pipeline response (CARVYKTI ramp, TREMFYA expansion) is the critical offset.
 The residual talc litigation exposure is smaller than peak but not extinguished.
 The 24.5% goodwill ratio adds impairment risk if the M&A-built portfolio underperforms.
 Talent-, manufacturing-, and regulatory-related risks are the steady-state headwinds the 10-K catalogs carefully.

 Management